jxg73140/Home_Assignment_5/README.md

 - Discriminator learns to spot fake data better.
 - Generator learns to make more realistic fakes.

-> Over time, both improve through competition.
+-Over time, both improve through competition.

 Eventually, the **generator gets so good**, the **discriminator can’t tell fake from real**.

-## 🎯 Goals of Each Part
+## Goals of Each Part

 | Component      | Goal                                        |
 |----------------|---------------------------------------------|